arbjerg/see-bee/README.md

 > ./demo.sh
 ```

-This script will create four containers in total, showcasing See Bee tracking changes in
+This script will create three containers in total, showcasing See Bee tracking changes in
-the SQL Server container and creating Parquet files which are being watched by Spark containers.
+the SQL Server container and creating Parquet files which are being watched by a Spark container.

-Having the four containers running, updating the tables of the SQL Server container
+Having the three containers running, updating the SWITCHES table of the SQL Server
-(using a connection to port 1433) will yield printouts in the running Spark container
+container (using a connection to port 1433) will yield printouts in the running Spark
-logs.
+container logs.

 ![See Bee](logo/see-bee.png)